 PNC might waive these fees for upgraded accounts, but, again, the best way to find out for sure is to visit the bank in person.

 Chase’s introductory business checking account option is fairly similar to the PNC Business Checking account—although, right off the bat, you’ll also see some major differences between these competitors.
-Let’s take a look at Chase Total Business Checking’s fundamental features:
+Let’s take a look at Chase Business Complete Banking’s fundamental features:

-In a side-by-side comparison, you can see that these introductory business checking accounts follow a similar model: same monthly account fee and a relatively low cap on monthly no-fee deposits, making them both among the best free business checking accounts (or as close to free as you’re likely to find).
+In a side-by-side comparison, you can see that these introductory business checking accounts follow a similar model: similar monthly account fees and the same limit for cash deposits, making them both among the best free business checking accounts (or as close to free as you’re likely to find).
 Plus, both Chase and PNC give you access to 24/7, free online or mobile banking.

 The major differences?
-At only $25, Chase’s first deposit minimum is much lower than PNC’s.
-And, to offset Chase’s monthly account fee, you’ll need to maintain an average daily balance of $1,500, as opposed to PNC’s monthly balance of the same amount.
+At $0, Chase’s first deposit minimum is much lower than PNC’s.
+And, to offset Chase’s monthly account fee, you’ll need to maintain an average daily balance of $2,000, as opposed to PNC’s monthly balance of $1,500.

 The next step up in PNC’s suite of small business checking accounts is their Business Checking Plus account.
 This is ideal for growing or midsize small businesses that need more wiggle room to carry out their monthly transactions.
 With this account, you’re allowed many more fee-free monthly transactions and a higher no-fee monthly cash deposit allowance.
 You’ll also get free access to PNC’s cash flow management tool at this level.